AlexLavoie42/Nuxt-Mapbox/README.md

 You can access the map instance with the useMapbox composable.
 You must provide the map id.

-The map instance will not be available until the page is fully loaded, so you must access it through a callback
+The map instance will not be available until the page is fully loaded, so you must access it through a callback.

+The callback will only be run after the map has loaded (so if you do `map.on('load'...)`, it will not work).
+If you want to access the map before it has loaded, there is the `useMapboxBeforeLoad` composable instead.

 ```js
     useMapbox(mapId, (map) => {